aless80/tantrix/README.md

 client quitting:
 client is in loop. loop calls self.Events() which uses pygame. self.Events() checks events with pygame.event.get(). pygame has QUIT event when closing the window and calls exit().
 TODO: do the same: window close triggers exit(). does server notice?

-#BUGS:
-one player in solitaire, then quits throws errors